Modern detached ADU with white stucco exterior in Ventura County

 Interpreting Objective Standards in Coastal Contexts

-The "objective standards" requirement creates interesting dynamics in coastal jurisdictions.
-While cities cannot impose subjective design preferences, they can enforce objective standards related to coastal resource protection—view corridors, public access, water quality, and habitat preservation.
-The question becomes whether a standard is truly objective (measurable, non-discretionary) or a disguised subjective requirement.
+The "objective standards" mandate creates interesting dynamics in coastal jurisdictions.
+Cities cannot impose subjective design preferences, but they retain authority to enforce objective standards tied to coastal resource protection: view corridors, public access, water quality, habitat preservation.
+The legal boundary separates truly objective standards (measurable, non-discretionary) from disguised subjective requirements.

 Ventura County cities have responded by codifying coastal-specific objective standards.
-Oxnard's ADU ordinance, for example, includes objective view-corridor protections requiring ADUs to maintain 45-degree sight lines from adjacent properties to the ocean when located within 300 feet of the coast.
-Ventura's ordinance establishes objective landscaping ratios (30% permeable surface minimum) tied to stormwater management rather than aesthetics.
-These standards survive AB 2221 scrutiny because they're measurable and tied to legitimate coastal resource protection.
+Oxnard's ADU ordinance requires ADUs within 300 feet of the coast to maintain 45-degree sight lines from adjacent properties to the ocean, an objective view-corridor protection.
+Ventura's ordinance establishes permeable-surface minimums tied to stormwater management rather than aesthetics.
+These standards survive AB 2221 scrutiny because they are measurable and tied to legitimate coastal resource protection.

 Proper setback planning is critical in coastal zones, where bluff setbacks often exceed standard rear-yard requirements.